pjaspinski/react-flow/README.md

+This library was modified by me to provide a behaviour described in this [issue](https://github.com/wbkd/react-flow/issues/1419).
+I achieved it by adding a `fitViewToDimensions` function in `src\hooks\useZoomPanHelper.ts`.

 [![react-flow](https://user-images.githubusercontent.com/2857535/95224198-b2540000-07fa-11eb-832d-361d72d60345.jpg)](https://reactflow.dev)

 React Flow is a library for building node-based graphs.
 You can easily implement custom node types and it comes with components like a mini-map and graph controls.
 Feel free to check out the [examples](https://reactflow.dev/) or read the [blog post](https://webkid.io/blog/react-flow-node-based-graph-library/) to get started.